 In some cases such as when you are getting veneers, the work can happen in a single appointment, but in a lot of cases, it takes two additional appointments after the consultation.
 During the first appointment, the dentist takes care of decay and creates a mold for the bridge, denture, or crown.
 Then, the mold is sent to a lab where those elements are expertly crafted.
 During the second follow up appointment, the new dental work is fitted into your mouth, and the dentist makes adjustments as needed.

 If you are ready to restore your smile, we are ready to help.
-At Walton Center for Family Dentistry, we offer a full range of dental treatments from cosmetic dentistry to oral sedation.
-If necessary, we even have sedation to keep you as comfortable as possible.
+At Walton Center for Family Dentistry, we offer a full range of dental treatments from cosmetic dentistry to oral surgery.

 Call us and set up an appointment today, or schedule an appointment with our Loganville dentist using the online contact form.